Monday, November 3, 2025

 Daily

-• Ten-minute stand-up every morning focused on stagnant cases and the complex ones that need support
+A ten-minute chat every morning that’s focused on stagnant cases and the complex ones that need support

-• Protect a daily time focus block for time out of queues
+Protect a daily time focus block away from the queues

-• One short recovery break after any high-stress call
+One short recovery break after any high-stress calls

 Weekly